WELCOME TO OUR SPECIAL EDIT

 I read that study and then experimented with embroidery.

-I embroidered a small flower and a short name.
-Both turned out better than expected.
 It was beginner’s luck, but I didn’t know then.
-I thought it would be easy, and I later learned that I was wrong.
+I thought it was easy, and later learned that I was wrong.

 Pocketful